 As the millennial generation becomes key contributors in the housing market, their awareness for healthy living, a cleaner environment and a limited expendable income may contribute to the resurgence of walkable neighborhoods.
 A 2014 report from The George Washington University School of Business notes that the housing market is moving away from the 1950s suburban developments that required a longer commute but larger houses to the modern development of sacrificing space for access to more walkable amenities.

-This finding is accordance to a survey released last year by the National Association of Realtors where respondents indicated that, while the size of the property does matter to consumers, they are willing to compromise size for a preferred neighborhood and less commuting.
-The report also notes that an ideal community included a mix of houses, shops and business.
+This finding is according to a survey released last year by the National Association of Realtors where respondents indicated that, while the size of the property does matter to consumers, they are willing to compromise size for a preferred neighborhood and less commuting.
+The report also notes that an ideal community included a mix of houses, shops, and business.

 As a landlord, you can highlight the benefits of your rental property’s walkability to potential tenants.
 A high walkability helps your tenants meet their new year’s fitness goals.
 Your tenants will save money on gas and vehicle maintenance by keeping the car in park and opting to walk instead of drive.
 And they can contribute towards a cleaner environment by minimizing pollutants associated with driving.